wlouckx/aurorajs/README.md

 Main (personal) use is to integrate with [Home Assistant](https://github.com/home-assistant) but it can be used for other applications you may have in mind.

 ## Installation
+### REMARK
+Currently the server ends when an incomplete json file is received from SWPC/NOAA.
+The quickest workaround is to spin up the container from a docker-compose.yml file with `restart: unless-stopped` as service parameter.
+Please refer to the home assistant example below.

+### Instructions
 Clone or download this repository to a local directory and navigate into the repository:
 ```shell
 git clone https://github.com/wlouckx/aurorajs.git